timkay/say/docs/index.rst

 ===========

 .. image:: sayicon.png
+  :width: 40
+  :height: 40

 **say** is a *template literal function* that makes logging and debugging easier.

 **say** provides a concise way to generate lines of output that

-* Contain the file name and line number of the code that generated the text,
+* Display the file name and line number of the code that generated the output,
+* Automatically converts objects to JSON using JSON.stringify,
 * Round numbers to 3 decimal places,
-* Automatically converts objects to JSON using JSON.stringify,
-* Conditioanlly outputs the lines based on logging categories,
+* Conditioanlly outputs lines based on logging categories,
-*
+* Intelligently handles Error objects

+To get started, include say in your code.